 (article published in The Australian)

-For example, Qantas's top five executives enjoyed a 200 per cent-plus pay rise between 2002 and 2008, but the airline's return on capital employed (ROCE) -- the most generous measure -- grew only 84 per cent.
-The trends are the same with the ANZ Bank (pay up 65 per cent, ROCE up 15 per cent), Lend Lease (250 per cent, 100 per cent) and CSR (100 per cent, 10 per cent).
+For example, Qantas's top five executives received a 200 per cent-plus pay rise between 2002 and 2008, but the airline's return on capital employed -- the most generous measure -- grew only 84 per cent.
+And Qantas is a typical case study, rather than the worst example.